Querelle

-Querelle is a 1982 English-language erotic art film directed by Rainer Werner Fassbinder.
-The film stars Brad Davis and was adapted from French author Jean Genet's 1947 novel Querelle of Brest.
-The plot centers on the Belgian sailor Georges Querelle, who is both a thief and murderer.
-It was Fassbinder's last film, released shortly after his death at the age of 37.
+Querelle (Querelle - Ein Pakt mit dem Teufel) is a 1982 erotic crime drama film directed by Rainer Werner Fassbinder, adapted by Fassbinder and Burkhard Driest from Jean Genet's 1947 novel Querelle of Brest.
+It stars Brad Davis in the titular role of Belgian sailor Georges Querelle, who is both a thief and murderer.
+The cast also features Franco Nero, Jeanne Moreau, Laurent Malet, Hanno Pöschl and Günther Kaufmann.

+The film is a West German and French co-production, shot in English.
+This was Fassbinder's last film, premiering shortly after his death at the age of 37.
+It received generally positive reviews, including a nomination for Golden Lion at the 1982 Venice Film Festival.